-James Ross Spencer is an internationally acclaimed concert pianist, recording artist, composer, musicologist and author.
-Currently residing in Long Beach, California, he is the founder of Spencer Music and Artist Development where he coaches privately students in music and acting.
-Lessons are available at his studio or via online coaching sessions to United States residents or at his Long Beach acting and music studio.
+James Ross Spencer is an internationally acclaimed concert pianist, recording artist, composer, musicologist, author and playwright.
+Currently residing in Long Beach, California, he is the founder of Spencer Artist Development where he coaches privately students in acting, modeling and music.
+Lessons are available via online coaching sessions to United States residents or at his Long Beach acting and music studio.

 James, born on February 13, is the oldest of six.
 He comes from ancestry of renowned musicians.
-His great-great grandfather, Canuto Berea was a Galician composer, conductor and concert pianist as well as the mayor of A Caruna, Spain.
-He was also the founder of the Galician Folk Institute of Music and a music publishing house.
+His great-great grandfather, Canuto Berea was a Galician composer, conductor and concert pianist as well as the mayor of A Caruña, Spain.
+Canuto was also the founder of the Galician Folk Institute of Music and a music publishing house.

-James began his musical studies at age 4 studying piano, voice, violin and theory.
+James began his musical and acting studies at age 5 studying piano, voice, violin and music theory.
 James began acting and musical theatre training at age 6, performing in roles with local children's playhouses and musical theatre groups.

 After giving his first classical piano recital at age 6, James began formal music studies with his parents.
 In his early teens he studied piano with concert pianist Adrienne Iagjian, a USC graduate and former student of Armenian composer Aram Khatchaturian, Joanna Hodges and John Perry (USC).

 At age 12, James began competing in regional, state and international piano competitions.
 He was a soloist with MTAC's Musical Encounters -Young Artists Series.
 James gave his first symphony debut at age 14 performing George Gershwin's Rhapsody in Blue with the Pacific Symphony.
 Childhood honors and awards include: Chapman University Junior Piano Concerto Competition (1st Place), California State Bach Festival (Soloist), Joanna Hodges' International Piano Competition (Competitor, Solo Artist, Accompanist), Academic Decathlon Performing Arts Nationals (1st Place, and KCET Television Debut Show (Solo Artist).